Expenditures and Use of Funds

 Certifying Signatory: The University employee who is authorized to certify expenditures for a school, department, project, or division and whose signature, email approval or approval through electronic workflow must appear on any expenditure document initiated by that unit.

 Department Approver: The University employee who is authorized by the Senior Administrative Official for the school, division, or department as the Certifying Signatory for financial transactions that are processed through electronic workflow for a Source in the UHS Finance System or by signature or e-mail approval by the Certifying Signatory on a non-workflow document.
-Documented on the list of Sources with Alternate Approvers.
+Documented on the list of; Sources with Approvers and Alternate Approvers.

 Higher Authority Approver: The University employee who is authorized as the Certifying Signatory for financial transactions if the transaction involves a reimbursement to the Department Approver.
 Must be a higher authority than the Department Approver; applies to documents that are processed through electronic workflow or by signature or e-mail approval of the Higher Authority Approver on a non-workflow document.
 Documented on the list of Sources with Approvers and Alternate Approvers.

-Local Funds: Generally, funds that are not appropriated to the university by the legislature; usually have less purchasing restrictions than state appropriated funds.
-Restrictions on grants may supersede normal university guidelines for local funds; agency funds (fund 9) generally have no purchasing restrictions.
+Local Funds: Generally, funds that are not appropriated to the University by the legislature and usually have less purchasing restrictions than state appropriated funds.
+Restrictions on grants may supersede normal University guidelines for local funds; agency funds (fund 9) generally have no purchasing restrictions.

-Source: Workflow path in the UHS Finance System; corresponds to a school, division or department or a subdivision within a school, division or department as listed on the list of Sources with Approvers and Alternate Approvers.
-Subdivisions of a school, division or department must be requested by the Senior Administrative Official of the school, division or department.
+Source: Workflow path in the UHS Finance System; corresponds to a school, subdivision within a school, division or department as listed on the list of Sources with Approvers and Alternate Approvers.
+Subdivisions of a school, division or department must be requested by the Senior Administrative Official of the school, division, or department.

 Sponsored Project/Grant Funds: Funds in cost centers over which the Research and Sponsored Programs Office has stewardship responsibility.